-There are actually two different ways for you to lose your driving priveleges after a DUI arrest.
+There are actually two different ways for you to lose your driving privileges after a DUI arrest in Virginia.

 First, the DMV will suspend your license for several days or weeks after your arrest.
 This process is called an “administrative license suspension.”
 Second, a judge can suspend your license for a year or more as part of your conviction.